embedthis/esp/samples/login-form/README.md

 To run:
 ---
-    esp run
+    esp

 The server listens on port 4000 for HTTP traffic and 4443 for SSL.
 Browse to:

      http://localhost:4000/

 This will redirect to SSL (you will get a warning due to the self-signed certificate).